spacecataz/swmf_runfiles/small_scale_structure/fast_flows/README.md

 Other small changes include the use of `#IDEALAXES` to remove dipole tilt and deactivation of operational details (no re-read of IMF, etc.)

+The Hall MHD version is based on simulations by Tim Keebler.

 Version History
 | # | Date | Updates |
 |---|------|---------|